ansible/ansible/docs/docsite/rst/community/reporting_collections.rst

 ====================

 Before you request a feature, check what is :ref:`planned for future Ansible Releases <roadmaps>`.
 The best way to get a feature into an Ansible collection is to :ref:`submit a pull request <community_pull_requests>`, either against ansible-core or against a collection.
-See also :ref:`ansible_collection_merge_requirements`.
+See also the :ref:`ansible_collection_merge_requirements`.

-You can also submit a feature request through opening an issue in the collection repository.
+You can also submit a feature request by opening an issue in the collection repository.